west african eʋe rhythms for drumset

 Blood Drum Spirit is a study that focuses on West African and African American music.
 The research is conducted through the eyes of master drummers in each tradition – Ghanaian artists Freeman Kwadzo Donkor and Abraham Kobena Adzenyah and New Orleans legend Edward Blackwell – and also includes a stylistic history of the drum set in African American music.
 Three additional sections treat the adaptation of Native American, Javanese, and South Indian drumming and drum languages to the drum set.
 The research consists of interviews and performances of music by master artists from each world tradition.
 These sessions are recorded, transcribed and analyzed.
 Master artists/scholars Paul Hadzima, Mixashawn, and David McAllester give insights on Native American music; Sumarsam and I. M. Harjito focus on Central Javanese drumming; and Tanjore Ranganathan outlines South Indian karnatak music.

-In the section on West African music, we investigated 35 traditional pieces, which include recreational, ritual, harvest, warrior, funeral, court, and ceremonial music.
-We also studied contemporary Highlife drumming.
+In the section on West African music, hartigan and his colleagues investigate 35 traditional pieces, which include recreational, ritual, harvest, warrior, funeral, court, and ceremonial music, as well as contemporary Highlife drumming.

 Javanese drumming patterns are recorded and transcribed, as well as South Indian solkattu (rhythmic syllables) phrases and compositions, and the 175 tala (time cycle) forms of South Indian karnatak (classical) music.